 In this article we will discover the primary reason behind low motivation and low performance at the workplace.
 We will explore how managers and employees both contribute to this problem and we will start a journey to discover alternatives.
 Some people will discover the alternatives themselves just by reading this article.

 This article uses evidence based coaching techniques to help you come up with your own views and insights.
 Although the views of the author are also presented later, the article was not designed to be solely read or skimmed through.
 It has multiple short exercises which, together with the information in the text, can help you reach deeper insights and generate useful actions.

 Skipping any of the exercises in this article may eliminate around 90% of the value that you could take away.
 This is true even if you read the article fully.
 It is highly recommended that you do each exercise as you encounter them and before continuing with the article.

 Some of the questions and conclusions in this article are based on the work of Sir John Whitmore (I recommend the book “Coaching for Performance” from him) and Steven C. Hayes.
 Steven was the lead researcher of the unified model of human functioning called the “psychological flexibility model”.
-Search “Relational Frame Theory” or “Acceptance and Commitment Therapy” to learn more.
+Search “Relational Frame Theory” or “Psychological Flexibility” to learn more.

 I’d also recommend reading “The Seven-Day Weekend: A Better Way to Work in the 21st Century” from Ricardo Semler.
 My personal experience matches the experience of Semler quite closely so I have borrowed some thoughts from him, albeit worded quite differently.